aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 ## APIGateway v2

 APIGateway v2 APIs are now moved to its own package named `aws-apigatewayv2`.
-For backwards compatibility, existing APIGateway v2 APIs continue to live in this package, but have been marked deprecated.
+For backwards compatibility, existing APIGateway v2 "CFN resources" (such as `CfnApi`) that were previously exported as part of this package, are still exported from here and have been marked deprecated.
+However, updates to these CloudFormation resources, such as new properties and new resource types will not be available.

 Move to using `aws-apigatewayv2` to get the latest APIs and updates.